-Presentations will be pre-recorded and videos will be submitted to a google drive folder via a link available on moodle four days prior to the live class in which the content will be discussed (e.g., videos for a Tuesday class will be uploaded by the Thursday prior to class; videos for a Thursday class will be uploaded by the Saturday prior to the class).
+Presentations will be pre-recorded and videos will be submitted to a google drive folder via a link available on moodle four days prior to the live class in which the content will be discussed.
 When naming the video prior to uploading, please name/save with the title of the presentation/topic and your last name.
-E.g.

-"Discipline Practices-Diamond" as this will help others find and view the video.
+E.g. "Discipline Practices-Diamond" as this will help others find and view the video.
 In addition to the video, a final copy of presentation PowerPoint slides should be submitted to the same google drive folder.

 Component Possible Points Comments

 Points Earned

 Clear overview of the topic 10

 What is the issue and why is it

 important?

 • Throughout presentation,

 reference relevant ethical codes,

 laws, principles

 Review of Literature 10

 Thorough literature review

 Summary of major findings

 Extends Learning 15

 Builds upon, and goes beyond,

 coverage of the topic in other

 assigned course readings

 Professional Practice Examples 10

-• Includes two or more examples
+Includes two or more examples

 Historic examples, court

 cases/case law, ethical vignettes,

 etc.

 Presentation 5

 Professionalism (materials,

 tone)

 Organization of content

 Time management

 Equal participation of group

-members T-4-1, /50
+members T 1. /50